lfedgeai/AegisEdgeAI/README.md

 #### Security Highlights

 - **Proof of Residency** at the edge → The metrics agent is cryptographically bound to the host platform hardware TPM identity.
 All the data from the edge metrics agent, including replay protection, is signed by a host TPM resident key which is verified by the collector.
 The host TPM resident signing key is certified by the host TPM attestation key (AK) which is certified by the host TPM endorsement key (EK).
-TPM AK is a ephemeral host identity.
+TPM AK is an ephemeral host identity.
 TPM EK is the permanent host identity.

 - **Proof of Geofencing** at the edge → The geographic region is included in the payload from the edge metrics agent and is signed by host TPM.
 The geographic region verification is done by collector before data is ingested into the system.